alttch/yedb/README.md

 If implemented, the implementation MUST satisfy the following requirements:

-- Key schemas are defined in keys *.schema/path/to/key* or *.schema/path*
+- Key schemas are defined as *.schema/path/to/key* or *.schema/path* keys.

 - A schema MUST be applied to individual keys or to all their sub keys, unless the lower-level schema is defined.
-E.g. the schema, named *.schema/group1* is applied to all *group1* keys, unless some key* group1/key1* has the individual schema at *.schema/group1/key1*.
+E.g. the schema named *.schema/group1* is applied to all *group1* keys, unless some key *group1/key1* has the individual schema at *.schema/group1/key1*.

 - The key schemas MUST implement [JSON Schema](https://json-schema.org).